 distfit

-The methodology implemented in the Fitting class of the DistFit Python package revolves around fitting data to various probability distributions using the Maximum Likelihood Estimate (MLE) method.
-The class encompasses both discrete and continuous distributions, offering a comprehensive toolkit for statistical analysis.
-The key components of the methodology involve Initialization, Guessing Distributions, and the utilization of various distribution types.
-Additionally, the process includes the application of the plot method to visually represent the fitted distributions in comparison to the data histogram
+The methodology implemented in the Fitting class of the DistFit Python package revolves around fitting data to various probability distributions using MLE method.
+The class supports both discrete and continuous distributions.
+The key components of the methodology involve Initialization, Guessing Distributions, and parameter estimation of various distribution types.
+Additionally, the plot method can be used to visually compare the fitted distributions versus the data histogram

 Initialization

-The class is initialized with a given dataset (data), which can be provided as a pandas DataFrame or a pandas Series.
+The class is initialized with a given distribution and dataset (data), which can be provided as a pandas DataFrame or a pandas Series.
 If the input is not a DataFrame, it is converted to the correct format.

 Essential statistics about the dataset are computed during initialization, such as mean (mu), standard deviation (sigma), size (size), minimum value (data_min), maximum value (data_max), and the original data itself.